 The test: The Limulus Amebocyte Lysate (LAL) assay, standardized under USP ⟨85⟩, detects endotoxin contamination.[7]
 Results are reported in Endotoxin Units per milliliter (EU/mL).

-Why it matters: In October 2025, the FDA classified a Class I recall — its most serious level, reserved for products that may cause death or serious harm — for NAD+ injections from GenoGenix LLC due to elevated endotoxin levels.
-The affected lot tested at 3,360 EU/mL — more than 6,700 times the acceptable limit.
-Three patients were hospitalized with hypotension and uncontrollable shaking.[3]
+Why it matters: In October 2025 the FDA classified a Class I recall — its most serious level, reserved for products that may cause death or serious harm — for NAD+ injections from GenoGenix LLC.
+The affected lot tested at 3,360 EU/mL.[4]
+To put that in perspective without inventing a threshold: for a 70 kg adult, the total endotoxin permitted from all sources in an hour is about 350 EU.
+A single millilitre of that lot carried roughly ten times that amount.
+Three patients were hospitalized with hypotension and uncontrollable shaking.

 Most gray-market "Research Use Only" COAs do not include endotoxin testing.
 This is a critical gap.
 If you're evaluating a peptide intended for injection and the COA has no endotoxin data, the document is incomplete regardless of what the purity number says.